-Site name North Pennine Moors SPA Site Hallie 110101111111111111111111111111111111111 This site is 32 km to the west of Hartlepool boundary.
-List of interest Qualifying species: The site qualifies under article 4.1 of the Directive features (79/409/EEC) as it is used regularly by 1% or more of the Great Britain populations of the following species listed in Annex I, in any season: Hen Harrier Circus cyaneus, 11 pairs - breeding season, count as at 199 and 1994, 2.3% of GB pop.
+Site name North Pennine Moors SPA This site is 32 km to the west of Hartlepool boundary.
+List of interest features Qualifying species: The site qualifies under article 4.1 of the Directive (79/409/EEC) as it is used regularly by 1% or more of the Great Britain populations of the following species listed in Annex I, in any season: Hen Harrier Circus cyaneus , 11 pairs - breeding season, count as at 1993 and 1994, 2.3% of GB pop.
 Merlin 136 pairs - breeding season, estimated population during 1993 and 1994, 10.5% of GB pop.
 Peregrine Falco peregrinus , 15 pairs - breeding season, count as at 1991, 1.3% of GB pop.
 Golden Plover 1,400 pairs - breeding season, minimum based on densities recorded 1960 - 1993, 6.2% GB pop.
-Vulnerability Persecution of raptors, especially of Hen Harrier and especially on driven grouse moor estates.
+Vulnerability Potential for Persecution of raptors, especially of Hen Harrier and especially on driven grouse moor estates.
 Wild fire.
-Climate change (especially temperature and precipitation levels).
-Potential for None or de minimus at most.
-Small possibility that increased recreational adverse could cause disturbance to breeding birds of wildfire. effects Condition All four bird species probably winter/ pass through Hartlepool district.
-Not status of in Appendix 1. underlying SSSIs Hartlepool's Site is 32km away.
-The likely number of additional visits (leading to relationship to increased risk) is low given the distance and the proximity of alternative European recreational destinations.
-Sites
+Climate change (especially temperature and precipitation levels). adverse effects None or de minimus at most.
+Small possibility that increased recreational could cause disturbance to breeding birds of wildfire.
+Condition status of underlying SSSIs All four bird species probably winter/ pass through Hartlepool district.
+Not in Appendix 1.
+Hartlepool's relationship to European Sites Site is 32km away.
+The likely number of additional visits (leading to increased risk) is low given the distance and the proximity of alternative recreational destinations.